About the Foundation

 Linda is originally from Scotland, but Melbourne has been home for the last 15 years.
 She has had an interest in philanthropy since her teenage years when she spent her holidays volunteering with various not-for-profit organisations.
 A schoolteacher by background, Linda is passionate about arts education and access for all.
 She is a committed supporter of the arts.

 Linda has witnessed first-hand the challenges experienced by the family member of a friend in Australia in receiving disability support, as well as that of a close friend whose son has disability.
 Her support of Yooralla as a donor and as a member of the Yooralla Foundation Committee gives her a sense that she is making a contribution to help those with disability and their families.

 Linda believes that people with disability should be supported to live their best life, whether it is socialising with others, dining out or being given the opportunity to participate in sports, the arts or whatever their interests may be.
 She also believes that for those who aspire to it, a chance to further their education and have access to pathways towards meaningful employment are important.

 Linda joined the Yooralla Foundation Committee in July 2021.

 Rob is an experienced senior manager with over 20 years’ experience in the education and not-for-profit sectors.
-He has worked on The University of Melbourne’s ‘Believe’ Campaign as Development Manager, before moving to the Australian Sports Foundation, where he is currently Philanthropy Manager.
+He is currently Director of Advancement at Holmesglen Foundation.
+He has worked on The University of Melbourne’s ‘Believe’ Campaign as Development Manager, before becoming Philanthropy Manager at the Australian Sports Foundation.

 Rob has a lived experience of disability and has had the opportunity to work with disability sport organisations, giving him both a personal and professional understanding of the sector.
 Coming from a sporting background Rob believes that a level playing field is a critical factor in giving people with a disability the opportunity to be the best version of themselves.